chauff/cse1500-web-transcripts/Lecture-3.md

   - Objects **do not share** functions (`g2` did not have a `printPlayer` method, but `g1` had);
   - All members are **public** and **any piece of code can be accessed/changed/deleted** (which makes for less than great code maintainability).

-The latter point may not be very obvious, but imagine you are using a particular JavaScript library; if you are not aware of the library' internals, you may inadvertently overwrite important parts of the code (without ever being informed about it, because that is not how the JavaScript runtime works).
+We have already touched upon the drawback of the last issue: imagine you are using a particular JavaScript library; if you are not aware of the library' internals, you may inadvertently "overwrite" important parts of the code (without ever being informed about it, because that is not how the JavaScript runtime works).

 ### Design pattern 2: Prototype-based constructor

-The key to understand JavaScript is to understand **prototype chaining**.
+The last line of the code snippet above :point_up: shows that objects come with **default methods**, and so the natural question should be, where do these methods come from?
+The answer is **prototype chaining**.
 Objects have a **secret pointer** to another object - the object's prototype.
 And thus, when creating for instance an object with a basic constructor as seen before, the properties of the constructor's prototype are also accessible in the new object.
 If a property is not defined in the object, the **prototype chain** is followed:

 ![Prototype chain](img/L3-prototypechain.png)